|Registration Restriction Codes|

 7. Course Restrictions: Some departments have set restrictions (i.e. college, major, etc.) on certain courses.
 Students will not be able to register for those sections unless they have fulfilled the requirements.
 A message will be given via ZAGWEB if a student does not meet the course restriction criteria.
 If a students feels that they have legitimate reason to override the restriction, a Course Authorization form will need to be obtained from the Registrar’s Office.

 8. Blocked Courses: These are courses which must all be taken together within the same semester.
-If students drop from their ZAGWEB registration any course that is linked to another course (i.e. science course with a lab, Thought and Expression blocks of PHIL 101, ENGL 101 and COMM 100), all courses will be dropped and not the singular course.
+If students drop from their ZAGWEB registration any course that is linked to another course (i.e. science course with a lab, Thought and Expression blocks of PHIL 101 and ENGL 101), all courses will be dropped and not the singular course.

 9. Class Cancellation Policy: Courses with enrollment of less than eight (8) students may be subject to cancellation.
 Individual instruction courses such as independent studies, practica, internships, applied music classes, etc., will be exempt from this policy.
 Consideration will also be given to courses required for graduation.
 Once the course is canceled, there will be no more opportunities for enrollment in that course.
 If a canceled class reduces a student's enrollment status to less than full-time (fewer than 12 credits - undergraduate or six (6) credits - graduate) the action may compromise financial aid and/or athletic eligibility.

 1. Meet with Academic Advisors: Undergraduates must make an appointment with their advisor before their registration period begins.
 Advisors have mid-term grades, can help students plan their registration schedules and will release students for registration.
 Graduate students do not need to be released for registration by their advisor.